CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ## Ammo

-These are handled through `ammo_types.json`.
+These are handled through [ammo types](#data/json/items/ammo_types.json).
 You can tag a weapon with these to have it chamber existing ammo, or make your own ammo there.
 The first column in this list is the tag's "id", the internal identifier DDA uses to track the tag, and the second is a brief description of the ammo tagged.
 Use the id to search for ammo listings, as ids are constant throughout DDA's code.
 Happy chambering!  :-)

 - ```120mm``` 120mm HEAT
 - ```12mm``` 12mm